Deterministic Equations for Feedback Control of Open Quantum Systems III: Full counting statistics for jump-based feedback: Proof of the jump-based feedback master equation

 Let us consider a sequential measurement scheme in which $x_n$ denotes the measurement outcome obtained at time $t_n$.
 We introduce the \emph{memory function}, denoted by $y_n$, as a general function of the dataset $x_{1:n}\equiv(x_1,\ldots,x_n)$ collected after $n$ detections.
 For instance, $y_n$ may correspond to the full dataset $x_{1:n}$, or a compressed summary of it, such as the sample average $y_n = \frac{1}{n}\sum_{i=1}^n x_i$.
 The sequential measurement scheme is mathematically described by a set of \emph{instruments} $\{\mathcal{M}_x\}$, consisting of trace–non-increasing maps whose sum $\sum_x \mathcal{M}_x$ is a quantum channel (CPTP map).
 These superoperators determine both the probability distribution of the outcome $x$ given the state $\rho$, $P(x|\rho) = \mathrm{Tr}[\mathcal{M}_x(\rho)]$, and the corresponding state-update rule conditioned on observing $x$, $\rho \longrightarrow \frac{\mathcal{M}_x(\rho)}{P(x|\rho)}$.

-The instruments $\{\mathcal{M}_x\}$ describe both the dynamical evolution and the measurement process between two detections.
+The instruments $\{\mathcal{M}_x\}$ describe the joint effect of the dynamical evolution and the measurement process.
 The most general feedback scheme is then introduced by allowing the instruments at time step $t_{n+1}$ to depend on the memory $y_n$, leading to the following update rules

 where $\rho_{x_{1:n}}$ denotes the state conditioned on the dataset $x_{1:n}$.
 In other words, the memory $y_n$ is used to modify the measurement process and/or the dynamical evolution at each time step $t_n$.